Compare and contrast central nervous systems pathologies part 1

 - Middle cerebral artery stroke

-- Contralateral hemiplegia with upper extremity involvement greater than lower extremity weakness
+- Contralateral hemiplegia with upper extremity weakness greater than lower extremity weakness

 - Contralateral paresthesia with upper extremity weakness greater than lower extremity weakness